metalicjames/expo-2020-website/content/about/_index.md

 - A 24-hour hackathon, during which hackers will learn and build amazing projects!
 - The inaugural Cryptoeconomic Systems Conference ([CES ‘20](https://cryptoeconomicsystems.pubpub.org/)), co-located with this year’s expo!

+_A big thank you to our early sponsors [Castle Island Ventures](https://www.castleisland.vc/) and [Nebulous Labs](https://nebulous.tech/) for pledging to support this year’s Expo!_

 #### Looking forward to seeing at the 2020 MIT Bitcoin Expo!

 *&mdash; Hugo Uvegi, MIT Bitcoin Expo 2020 Director*